7Cedars/loyal-customer-engagement-v2/foundry/README.md

 ### Concepts
 The Loyal protocol revolves around three concepts
 -  _Program_: A contract that creates ERC-4337 loyalty cards, distributes ERC-20 loyalty points, white lists ERC-721 loyalty gift and mints their gift vouchers.
--  _Card_: A account abstraction that can only interact with the Loyalty Program that created it.
+-  _Card_: An account abstraction that can only interact with the Loyalty Program that created it.
 All its transactions are funded by the Loyalty program.
 -  _Gift_: A contract that receives loyalty points and exchanges them for an ERC-721 gift voucher.
 Gift contracts are interoperable, but their vouchers are program exclusive.

 ### Diagram